mccoyst/tact/README.md

 	…
 	sharedData = 13; // throws IllegalAccessError

-Currently, only "this" is accepted as a guard lock.
-Eventually, static and instance members will be accepted, too.
+Currently, only "this" and static members of the form "full.package.and.Class.field" are accepted as guard locks.
+Eventually, instance members will be accepted, too. static and instance members will be accepted, too.

 TODO